danstarns/project.md/README.md

 2. `npm install`
 3. `npm run start`

-## Docker 🐳
+## Docker

-> Use this to start client, server & decencies all at once, take consideration for any local, conflicting, services.
+> Use this to start client, server & dependencies all at once, take consideration for any local, conflicting, services 🐳

 1. `docker-compose-up`